GiovaneIwamoto/meal-planner/README.md

 - **Cloud Integration**: The combination used offers an efficient application through on-demand computing from AWS EC2, a secure repository for Docker image manipulation with AWS ECR, and encapsulation in containers provided by Docker, ensuring more agility and ease in the execution and testing of the system.

+> [!WARNING]
+> It is imperative for users to deploy their own application on AWS using their own credentials to ensure compliance and security.
+This ensures that users have full control over their application's environment and data, facilitating customization and enhancing security measures.

 ---

 ### **ARCHITECTURE**